 With cofinancing from the Islamic Development Bank and the Japan Fund for Poverty Reduction, the ADB is currently implementing the Rupsha 800-Megawatt Combined Cycle Power Plant Project (ADB 2018d).
-The project will construct an 800 MW gas-fired combined cycle power plant in Khulna City, in southwestern Bangladesh, as well as power transmission and interconnection facilities to deliver power from the new plant to the existing Khulna substation (ADB 2018d).
+The project will construct an

 Vulnerability Assessment

 After initial climate risk screening determined that the proposed project faced significant climate risk, the project team conducted a comprehensive climate change risk vulnerability assessment (ADB 2018b).
 The assessment detailed observed and projected climate changes and evaluated how those changes could affect the proposed project.